ratwolfzero/hopalong_python/README.md

 Where (p) is a constant parameter that remains the same within each of these sets.

 Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
 This suggests that in these cases, the system may settle into a periodic orbit.
+Periodic orbits are trajectories in which the system returns to the same state after a fixed number of iterations.
 Additionally, it seems that certain of these "high-density cycle pixels" lie at the boundaries of the attractor extents.

 For example, with parameter set (3) the Hopalong equations are given by: